ScottGreenhorn/Hit-the-Mark-doc/docs/HumanOffspring.md

 > **Caution**
 >
-> In size, and physical maturity, teenagers are easily confused with adults.
+> In size, and physical maturity, teenagers are easily confused with adult Humans.